David Martin (governor): Later life

 Martin was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in 1988, shortly before being appointed the Governor of New South Wales.
 Martin set about establishing a relationship between his office as governor and the people of New South Wales.
 He soon became known as 'the people's Governor'.

+Sir David Martin opened the Glengarry Outdoor Campus at his alma mater one year before his death on 14 May, 1989.
+The first student intake starting the same year.

 Just three days before his death, Martin resigned as governor due to an advancing medical condition.
 He made arrangements for the Sir David Martin Foundation to be established, which runs programs that help young homeless and disadvantaged Australians.

 Sir David died on 10 August 1990 of pleural mesothelioma, a rare form of lung cancer caused by asbestos, to which he was exposed during his naval career.
 He engendered much respect and sympathy when seen struggling for breath during the final days of his service as governor.

 Martin's life was honoured with a state funeral conducted at St Andrew's Cathedral, Sydney, on 17 August 1990.
 At the funeral, the Premier of New South Wales Nick Greiner noted:

 With the sad passing last week of Sir David Martin, Australia lost one of its most distinguished citizens.
 After a proud career of public service with the Royal Australian Navy, Sir David made the Office of Governor of New South Wales extremely accessible.

 His service in the Royal Australian Navy is commemorated in the Naval Chapel, Garden Island NSW.
 After his death, Woollahra Council named the former site of HMAS Rushcutter in Rushcutters Bay as the "Sir David Martin Reserve" in his honour.

 Martin standing beside then Defence Minister Kim Beazley and Chief of Naval Staff Vice Admiral Michael Hudson aboard USS Missouri in 1986.

+In December 1990 a JetCat was named in his honour by the State Transit Authority.